Cheerleaders, swirling winds, golden feats -- Life at PyeongChang 2018

 "None of the volunteers in Sochi spoke English, and everything was expensive.
 A bottle of water here is about $3 which is OK.
 Overall, the people here are a lot nicer," she tells CNN Sport.

-Being the perfect host is difficult and demanding, especially on a grand sporting scale such as this.
-But at the "Peace" Games, even in below-freezing temperatures, the world has been warmly welcomed.
+Being the perfect host is difficult and demanding, especially on a grand sporting scale such as this, but at the "Peace" Games, even in below-freezing temperatures, the world has been warmly welcomed.